MrArca9/RAP/README.md

 # TODO
 As it stands the list also has ONA, OVA and all other junk in it.
 In the *very soon* future I will be adding prefixes to each anime identifying what type it is.
 Please look forward to it!

+(Also code clean up, but who cares about that amirite)